ohelal/Rdap/README.md

 All rights reserved.

 ### License Terms
-This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0) with additional terms.

 ✅ **Free to Use For**:
 - Personal projects